 Analysis of intercompany transactions and transfer prices requires developing an in-depth understanding of the functions performed and risks assumed by the different related entities.
 It also demands a detailed review of the markets in which the intercompany transactions take place.
 This is true whether the product in question is a tangible good, an intangible piece of intellectual property, or an intercompany service.

-EI economists have experience in all aspects of transfer-pricing analysis, from tax planning and developing global tax strategies, to assisting taxpayers under audit, to supporting clients facing litigation in Tax Court or other venues.
+Secretariat Economists professionals have experience in all aspects of transfer-pricing analysis, from tax planning and developing global tax strategies, to assisting taxpayers under audit, to supporting clients facing litigation in Tax Court or other venues.